Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Experiments

 \section{Experiments}

 Our experiments aim to answer two questions.
-First, how does a \emph{well-tuned} implementation of recurrent model-free RL compare to specialized POMDP methods, such as purpose-designed meta RL and robust RL algorithms?
-To give these prior methods the strongest possible footing, we will compare prior methods on the specific problem types for which they were developed (i.e., meta RL algorithms were tested on meta RL tasks).
-Our second question studies which design decisions are essential for recurrent model-free RL.
-Due to the space limit, we put the environment details in Appendix~\ref{sec:env}.
+First, how does a \emph{well-tuned} implementation of recurrent model-free RL compare to specialized POMDP methods?
+To give these prior methods the strongest possible footing, we perform the comparison on the benchmarks used by these prior methods.
+Second, which design decisions are essential for recurrent model-free RL?
+We put the environment details in App.~\ref{sec:env}.

-\paragraph{Code Implementation.} We release a modular and highly-configurable implementation of recurrent (off-policy) model-free RL\footnote{Code is available: {\url{\codelink}}}.
-Our implementation is efficient in terms of computer memory compared to previous off-policy RL methods for POMDPs (200x less RAM than \citet{han2019variational} and 9x less GPU memory than \citet{dorfman2020offline}).
-Please see the appendix~\ref{sec:code} for details, including an explanation of why our implementation is more memory-efficient than prior work.
+\paragraph{Code implementation.} We release a modular and configurable implementation of recurrent (off-policy) model-free RL in the supplementary material.
+Our implementation is efficient in terms of computer memory compared to previous off-policy RL methods for POMDPs.
+For example, our implementation uses 200x less RAM than \citet{han2019variational} and 9x less GPU memory than \citet{dorfman2020offline}.